jovanbulck/sgx-step/README.md

 ### 0. System requirements

 SGX-Step requires an [SGX-capable](https://github.com/ayeks/SGX-hardware) Intel processor, and an off-the-shelf Linux kernel.
-Our evaluation was performed on i7-6500U/6700 CPUs, running Ubuntu 18.04 with a stock Linux 4.15.0 kernel.
+Our original evaluation was performed on i7-6500U/6700 CPUs, running Ubuntu 18.04 with a stock Linux 4.15.0 kernel.
+More recent Linux kernels and distributions are also supported.
 We summarize Linux [kernel parameters](https://www.kernel.org/doc/html/latest/admin-guide/kernel-parameters.html) below.